 - Think about the new path you will now take.
 List how that new path will be different from the path you are currently on.
 And now really hit that Big Reset Button.

-Do this so that next year you can look back and say, “That 2015, that was the year my life changed forever because in that year I finally hit the Big Reset Button.
+Do this so that next year you can look back and say, “That was the year my life changed forever because in that year I finally hit the Big Reset Button.
 That year I started really loving.”